holoviz/panel/doc/tutorials/intermediate/create_custom_widget.md

 ### Widget Definition

-The `FeatureInput` class inherits from `pn.widgets.CompositeWidget`.
+The `FeatureInput` class inherits from `pn.custom.PyComponent` and `pn.widgets.WidgetBase`.
 It defines the following parameters:

 - `value`: A dictionary that stores the selected features and their corresponding values.
 - `features`: A dictionary of available features and their default values.